The rules and eligibility requirements for the 2018 Online Journalism Awards are listed below. The rules have been updated since the 2017 awards.

 Entries may be submitted in any language, however, we strongly recommend submitting your project in English.
 We are unable to guarantee that the judges reviewing your work will be fluent in other languages and may need to use an automated translation tool.

 Entry fees are $175 per entry for non-members or $100 per entry for ONA members.
 Entry fees for students are $50 per entry for non-members or $15 per entry for ONA members.
 If you’d like to become an ONA member, join here.
+The Micro Newsroom size category for General Excellence is free to enter, thanks to support from the Democracy Fund.

 In order to receive the member rate, sign in with your ONA membership account in the online portal.
 Otherwise, create an account on the awards site to submit an entry at the non-member rate.